hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 # Proprietary driver setup

-On Arch Linux and other Arch-based distros, we would recommend using the dkms variety of the kernel modules, as it will support all installed kernels on your system.
-Refrain from using the default `nvidia` or `nvidia-open` kernel module packages as these can exhibit issues like the initramfs not being rebuilt in certain cases.
-They will also only work for the **default `linux` kernel**.
+On Arch Linux and other Arch-based distros, we would recommend using the DKMS variety of the kernel modules, as it will support all installed kernels on your system.

+If you are only using the `linux` or `linux-lts` kernels on your system, you can also use the non-dkms packages if you wish.

 For the entirely proprietary Nvidia drivers, you can therefore use the `nvidia-dkms` package.
-And for those wanting / needing to use the open source kernel modules, can use `nvidia-open-dkms`.
+And for those wanting / needing to use the open source kernel modules, `nvidia-open-dkms` can be used.

-These dkms packages rely on having the "headers" package installed for your kernels of choice.
-So please make sure you have all relevant headers packages installed on your system, for example, if you have the default kernel and the LTS kernel, ensure you install both `linux-headers` and `linux-lts-headers`.
+These DKMS packages rely on having the "headers" package installed for your kernels of choice.
+So please make sure you have all relevant headers packages installed on your system, for example, if you have the Zen kernel installed, you must ensure `linux-zen-headers` is also installed.

 ## Further Installation